The-Marcy-Lab-School/marcy-curriculum-docs/README.md

 ## The Curriculum

-At the Marcy Lab School, you will learn how to build full-stack web applications using the PERN stack (Postgres, Express, React, Node).
-In addition, you will become familiar with a variety of languages, technologies, developer tools, and more including:
+In the Software Engineering Fellowship at Marcy Lab School, you will learn how to build full-stack web applications using the PERN stack (Postgres, Express, React, Node).
+In addition, you will learn a variety of languages, technologies, developer tools, and more including:

 * **Languages:** Bash, JS, HTML, CSS, SQL
 * **Frameworks & Libraries**: DOM API, React, Express, Knex, Jest, Bcrypt